Tianjin Economic-Technological Development Area

-Tianjin Economic-Technological Development Area (天津經濟技術開發區 (天津经济技术开发区, tiānjīn jīngjì jìshù kāifā qū)), commonly abbreviated as TEDA (泰達 (泰达, tài dá, peace and prosperity)) is the main free market zone in Binhai, Tianjin, China.
+Tianjin Economic-Technological Development Area (天津经济技术开发区 (tiānjīn jīngjì jìshù kāifā qū)) is the main free market zone in Binhai, Tianjin, China.
 It was formed in late 1984.

 History

 The area was created in late 1984.
 Since 1997, the Ministry of Commerce (MOFCOM, the former Ministry of Economy and Foreign Trade) started a comprehensive appraisal on investment environment of all national-level development zones which covers eight major indicators like overall economic strength, infrastructure, operation cost, human resources and supply, society and environment, facilitation for technology innovation, management system building, and development and efficiency.
 For 12 consecutive years, TEDA topped the list.
 It is a leading investment spot and the Asia-Pacific at large.

 TEDA, pronounced nearly the same in Mandarin Chinese, is a vast area by the seaside.
 It contains a port, business buildings, urban residential areas, and an extensive transportation network.
 TEDA also contains the TEDA Football Stadium, used by Tianjin's football team, Tianjin Teda FC.
 The stadium was finished in 2004.

 The area's largest bridge is the Haihe toll bridge.